epicfaace/bot-framework-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-luis.md

 ## Handle the None intent
 The [matches][intentDialog_matches] methods on the [IntentDialog][intentDialog] invokes a handler when the specified intent is detected in the user utterance.
-To add a handler for the `None` intent, copy the following code and paste it after the `.matches` handler for the Cancel intent, before `onDefault`.
+To add a handler for the `None` intent, copy the following code and paste it at the end of the file.
 ```javascript
 bot.dialog('NoneDialog',
     (session) => {